 How much does it cost to fix a whistling sound from a car while accelerating?

 It may depend on what is causing the whistling sound.
-Like for window seals, it can cost an average of $20 to $40 to have them replaced easily.
+As for window seals, it can cost an average of $20 to $40 to have them replaced easily.

-Is it safe to drive a car with whistling noise?
+Is it safe to drive a car with a whistling noise?

 Depending on the cause of the whistling sound, it can still be safe to drive the car.
-In the part of worn seals, that should not stop you from driving the car more often.
+The part of worn seals, should not stop you from driving the car more often.